ffavre13/PimpProj_24-25/README.md

 **Using IntelliJ Community :**
 1. Clone the repository
 2. Set up your JDK and Scala SDK
-3. If the FunGraphics lib isn't imported correctly, import it by right clicking
+3. If the FunGraphics lib isn't imported correctly, import it by right-clicking
    on the `res/lib/fungraphics-1.5.15.jar` file and pressing `Add as library` button.
 4. Launch the `src/Game.scala` file.
 5. Enjoy ! :smile: